备注

 Whitelist Mode

 The test framework enables whitelist mode by default, running only the test programs specified in _translated_label__`whitelist.txt`_en.
-This allows for gradual verification of DragonOS’s system call implementations.
+This allows for gradual validation of DragonOS’s system call implementations.

 Blacklist Filtering

 For each test program, specific test cases can be blocked through files in the _translated_label__`blocklists/`_en directory.
-This is particularly useful for skipping unsupported or unstable tests.
+This is particularly useful for skipping tests that are not yet supported or are unstable.

 More Detailed Information